All Episodes

 The answer is probably.

-But how long would that have been, and do we know that?
+But how long would that have been?

 The short answer is we don't.

-That meant that the Soviets had to continue to spend money to meet us to maintain their nuclear arsenal to maintain the Cold War, because we weren't giving up and letting them win on that point.
+That meant that the Soviets had to continue to spend money to meet us, to maintain their nuclear arsenal, to maintain the Cold War, because we weren't giving up and letting them win on that point.

-And uh I mean the falling would the Berlin Wall have fallen by itself, I suppose that would have happened too.
+And I mean, the falling, would the Berlin Wall have fallen by itself?

 But come on.

-Well, I think in politics we often get because of confused, very, very confused with in spite of.
+Well, I think in politics, we often get because of confused, very, very confused with in spite of.

 I want to go to just a couple of places you've gone because you just really seriously need to explain them.

-When did we quote unquote go away from the Constitution?
+When did we, quote unquote, go away from the Constitution?

-But what what month was that, if you can help me out?
+I would stipulate that we certainly are there, but what month was that, if you can help me out?

 Okay, sure.

-February 1950, the Truman administration, Truman went on his own.
+February 1950, the Truman administration.

 That's all I need.

-February 1950, quote unquote, haven't won diddly squat.
+I don't need February 1950, quote unquote, haven't won diddly squat.

 We won Gulf War I, didn't we?

-Or or were you away?
+Or were you away?

 No, I was actually part of that, Mark.